kindlyops/ember-inline-edit/README.md

 Inside the inputs (the textarea, input fields, etc.), if the user hits `enter`, it does exactly what a click on the save button would do (i.e. sends an `onSave` action and closes the editor).

-If the user hits `esc`, the editor closes and sends the `onClose` action.
+If the user hits `esc`, the editor closes and sends the `onCancel` action.

 ## Issues?
 Bugs?